Emilia Schatz: Naughty Dog (2010–present)

-Schatz was part of the leadership team for the development of The Last of Us Part II as co-lead game designer alongside Richard Cambier (right).

-In 2017, Schatz was named among the 100 Most Creative People by Fast Company "for helping the gaming industry evolve".
+Schatz felt Uncharted 4s crunch was Naughty Dog's worst and she was often critical of her own work until later in development.
+She spoke at the Wonder Women Tech Conference in July 2016, and was named among the 100 Most Creative People by Fast Company in 2017 "for helping the gaming industry evolve".
 She began providing lectures in the level design course at CG Master Academy; she learned more about her own design work by breaking it down for the classes, and found the process rewarding to see the students' improvement.
 She sought to continue supplemental teaching work in the future to guide aspiring game developers.

+Schatz was part of the leadership team for the development of The Last of Us Part II as co-lead game designer alongside Richard Cambier (right).

-Schatz was part of the leadership team for the development of The Last of Us Part II (2020) as co-lead game designer alongside Richard Cambier.
-In December 2016, she crocheted a yarn doll of Ellie, the game's protagonist, and provided instructions on Naughty Dog's website.
-The game's depiction of queer and transgender characters was personally important to Schatz, though she anticipated it would receive criticism; she helped the writers to create a transgender character, Lev, as Druckmann wanted to ensure appropriate representation.
-Schatz was responsible for the addition of a rainbow crosswalk and transgender flag in the Capitol Hill level of the game, and designed a queer bookstore, working with writer Halley Gross.
+Schatz was part of the leadership team for the development of The Last of Us Part II (2020) as co-lead game designer alongside Richard Cambier, one of two women in the leadership team alongside narrative lead Halley Gross.
+In December 2016, she crocheted a yarn doll of the protagonist, Ellie, and provided instructions on Naughty Dog's website.
+The depiction of queer and transgender characters was personally important to Schatz, though she anticipated it would receive criticism; she helped the writers create a transgender character, Lev, as Druckmann wanted to ensure appropriate representation.
+Schatz was responsible for the addition of a rainbow crosswalk and transgender flag in the Capitol Hill level, and designed a queer bookstore, working with Gross.

 Schatz continued leading the studio's accessibility efforts for The Last of Us Part II, now alongside lead systems designer Matthew Gallant.
 They ensured these options were prioritized early in development.
-Schatz felt Uncharted 4s accessibility options were "pretty sparse" despite the praise they received, and wanted to improve upon them in The Last of Us Part II.
-She started working on the game's accessibility after being questioned about the options at GAconf, wanting to ensure all players could complete the game.
-Schatz and Gallant accepted the award for Innovation in Accessibility at the Game Awards 2020, and Schatz accepted Outstanding Video Game at the 32nd GLAAD Media Awards.
+Schatz felt Uncharted 4s accessibility options were "pretty sparse" despite the praise they received, and sought to improve them in The Last of Us Part II.
+She started working on the accessibility after being questioned about the options at GAconf, wanting to ensure all players could complete the game, including her mother.
+Schatz and Gallant presented a talk about their work at GAconf 2020 and accepted the award for Innovation in Accessibility at the Game Awards 2020, while Schatz accepted Outstanding Video Game at the 32nd GLAAD Media Awards.
 She was co-nominated for Outstanding Achievement in Game Design at the 24th Annual D.I.C.E.
-Awards.
-In June 2020, Arti Sergeev of 80 Level named Schatz as one of the six developers at Naughty Dog who "revolutionized the industry".
+Awards, and 80 Levels Arti Sergeev named her one of the six developers at Naughty Dog who "revolutionized the industry" in June 2020.

-Schatz is working as principal game designer on Intergalactic: The Heretic Prophet.
+Schatz appeared in the documentary Grounded II: Making The Last of Us Part II (2024), in which she discussed Uncharted 4s impact on development of The Last of Us Part II, the initial idea to make it open world, and the impact of crunch as she ages.
+Schatz is working as principal game designer on Intergalactic: The Heretic Prophet, announced in December 2024.